Ciphraem/Ruby-Small-Projects/README.md

 ## Stock-Picker

-This is the second project for the Ruby Course on The Odin Project.
+This is the third project for the Ruby Course on The Odin Project.

 From the project page: